Sketch and shift: a robust decoder for compressive clustering: Introduction

 In an era where resources are becoming scarcer, reducing the footprint of learning algorithms is of paramount importance.
 In this context, sketching is a promising paradigm.
 This consists in conducting a learning task on a low dimensional vector called a \emph{sketch} that captures the essential structure of the initial dataset~\citep{CoGaHaJe11}.
 In other words, the sketch is an informative summary of the initial dataset which may be used to reduce the memory footprint of a learning task.

 This article studies decoding in the context of {\em compressive clustering}.
 This is an emerging topic of research in machine learning aiming to scale up the (unsupervised learning) task of clustering by conducting it on a sketch ~\citep{GrChKeScJaSc21}.
-In this context, the sketch is the mean of a given feature map over the dataset~\citep{KeTrTrGr17}, and {\em decoding} consists in the recovery of the cluster centroids from such a sketch.
+In this context, the sketch\footnote{The word ``sketching'' is highly overloaded in machine learning.
+In this paper it refers to a vector computed as in \eqref{def:sketch}.} is the mean of a given feature map over the dataset~\citep{KeTrTrGr17}, and {\em decoding} consists in the recovery of the cluster centroids from such a sketch.
 So far, this learning step was conducted using a heuristic decoder called CL-OMPR~\citep{KeTrTrGr17}.
 Despite existing proofs of concept for compressive learning with CL-OMPR, an in-depth examination of the properties of this decoder has been lacking.

 The starting point of our study is a scrutinized examination of CL-OMPR.
 First, using a numerical experiment, we show how CL-OMPR might fail to recover the clusters even in an advantageous scenario where the dataset is generated through a Gaussian mixture model with well-separated clusters.
 Second, to provide an explanation of this deficiency, we analyze the first step of the algorithm which consists in finding a new centroid that maximizes a correlation function.
 The latter is an approximation of the kernel density estimator (KDE) associated to a shift-invariant kernel when the feature map corresponds to a Fourier feature map.
 We show that the main shortcomings of CL-OMPR stem from optimization difficulties related to the correlation function.
 Third, we propose an alternative decoder which takes into account these difficulties and validate it on synthetic and real datasets.
 In particular, in the case of spectral features of MNIST, we demonstrate that our algorithm can extract clustering information from a sketch that is $10$ times smaller.